Liverpool: Where the Mersey Meets the Music and the Pubs Never Forget

 Sefton Park (53.3808°N, -2.9376°W) is Liverpool's best green space—235 acres, Victorian design, absolutely spectacular in autumn.
 The Palm House (free, donations welcome, 10 AM-4 PM) is a restored glasshouse with plants from around the world.
 In autumn, it's surrounded by trees turning every shade of red and gold.

 The Fairy Glen—a restored Victorian rock garden with waterfalls—is genuinely magical in autumn.
 The bandstand is the one from the Sgt.
 Pepper album cover.
 Take an hour.
 Walk properly.
 It's worth it.
+The park was designed by Édouard André, who also did the Bois de Vincennes in Paris, and opened in 1876.

 Lunch: Lark Lane

 Just outside the park, Lark Lane is bohemian Liverpool—antique shops, cafes, pubs, the lot.
+The street feels like a small town dropped into the middle of the city.

 The Moon & Pea (95 Lark Lane, L17 8UP) does excellent seasonal British food.
 The soup's always good, the bread's proper, and it's cozy without being twee.

 Belzan (37 Lark Lane, L17 8UW, 0151 728 4777) is smarter—small plates, seasonal ingredients, about £30 a head with drinks.
 Book ahead.
+The crab crumpets are famous, and deservedly so.

 Afternoon: Crosby Beach